 * Our team will do their best to cater for any dietary requirements but there may be instances where you may need to purchase alternative ingredients at your own expense.

-During your time with PMGY in South Africa you will stay at our Volunteer House which is located right in the middle of the reserve.
-The house is basic but comfortable and offers a friendly and lively atmosphere.
-There is an electric fence around the outside grounds and it is not safe for you to go outside of the fence at night to go for a walk or jog.
+During your time with PMGY in South Africa you will stay at our Volunteer House which is located right in the middle of the reserve compound.
+The accommodation is basic but comfortable and offers a friendly and lively atmosphere.
+You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way.

 Here is an example of the meals you can expect: